Alejogb1/job-board/blog-data/how-to-resolve-a-custom-domain-already-taken-error-on-github.md

 id: "how-to-resolve-a-custom-domain-already-taken-error-on-github"
 ---

-Let's unpack this “custom domain already taken” issue on GitHub; I’ve bumped into this a few times over the years and it's almost always a matter of ownership miscommunication within the DNS system, or perhaps some forgotten configurations.
+this “custom domain already taken” issue on GitHub; I’ve bumped into this a few times over the years and it's almost always a matter of ownership miscommunication within the DNS system, or perhaps some forgotten configurations.
 It's less of a GitHub problem itself and more of a reflection of how domain names work across the internet.
 When GitHub reports that your custom domain is already taken, it means their systems are detecting an existing configuration elsewhere that points that domain towards a different service, or they might even be picking up remnants of old, lingering configurations.

 Essentially, when you're trying to set up a custom domain for your GitHub Pages site (or any GitHub service that uses custom domains), you’re telling GitHub that you want requests for, say, `mydomain.com` to be routed to the specific resources they host for you.
 This requires changes both at your domain registrar’s end and on GitHub’s side, and that’s where things can sometimes get tricky.